nafey/craftty/README.md

 ## About

-This is a Minimalist implementation of shell using Wails with Xterm.js in Vanilla Javascript
+This is a basic minimalist shell written for Wails using Xterm.js.

-You can learn more about Wails here: https://wails.io/docs/introduction
+## How to use

-## Live Development
+- Install Wails

-To run in live development mode, run `wails dev` in the project directory.
-This will run a Vite development server that will provide very fast hot reload of your frontend changes.
-If you want to develop in a browser and have access to your Go methods, there is also a dev server that runs on http://localhost:34115.
-Connect to this in your browser, and you can call your Go code from devtools.
+- Run wails build -clean

-## Building
+- Go to the corresponding bin in build/ folder and run the project

-To build a redistributable, production mode package, use `wails build`.
+- To test run wails dev -logLevel Error